x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDC/setActiveLocation_en.md

 - The specified location needs to exist in the current cluster.
 - When the value is an empty string, it means to delete the ActiveLocation of the current cluster.

+options ( *object, optional* )

+Specify filter conditions through the parameter "options":

+- Domain ( *string | string array* ): Filter by domain, only operate on data groups belonging to the specified domain(s).
+A single domain name or an array of domain names can be specified

+    Format: `Domain: "mydomain"` or `Domain: ["domain1", "domain2"]`

 ##RETURN VALUE##